zeddan/hardwax-autoplay/README.md

 ### Run

 Starts autoplaying.
-This will continue until all the previews on the page has been played unless no other action from the menu is taken.
+This will continue until all the previews on the page have been played unless no other action from the menu is taken.
 When the script is running, you can select any preview and the autoplay will continue from that position.

 ### Stop